mweststrate/relative-deps/README.md

 ### Step 2: Link to the relative dependency

 To add the same package as a relative dependency, add its name and relative path under the `relativeDependencies` top-level section in the `package.json` of the hosting package.
-If a dependency is available at it's relative location, this take precedence over the normal dependency, thanks to the post install script.
+If a dependency is available at it's relative location, this take precedence over the normal dependency, thanks to the `postinstall` script.
 For example:

 ```json
 {